 Treatment and Lifestyle Changes

-Typical treatment for ongoing reflux includes medications like Zantac or Pepcid, and in cases where this is not helpful medications that are a little stronger such as Prilosec or Nexium.
+Typical treatment for ongoing reflux includes medications that are prescribed by a doctor or sold over-the-counter.
 Lifestyle changes are also very important, including diet modification, avoiding lying down within 3 hours of eating, losing excess weight, and quitting smoking.
-For some people symptoms can often be controlled through lifestyles modifications without the need for medication which is always preferable.
+For some people, symptoms can often be controlled through lifestyle modifications without the need for medication which is always preferable.

 Dietary Tips for Managing GERD